 There are a number of matters that are still unresolved with the Crown.
 We will continue to push for progress on these matters over the next 2-3 months.

 This is a significant time for our people.
 It is the most important decision we will make in our generation.
 We reflect on the sacrifice and the hard work of our whānau over many generations who fought and advocated for our people within Te Nehenehenui.

 A key focus of MMTB has been to take an inclusive approach with all, ensuring everyone has had an opportunity to have their say throughout this journey.
 It is really important that our whānau who whakapapa within Te Nehenehenui, are fully informed and participate in the decision to approve, or not, the proposed settlement (ratification).

 The DOS seeks to provide redress for historical injustice and sets out the expectations of a relationship with the Crown that our tūpuna have sought over many generations.
 The legacy our tūpuna have left us, their descendants within Te Rohe Pōtae, is one that is built on kotahitanga.
 Our rohe has withstood the intergenerational challenges of colonisation through our commitment to solidarity and finding our own way forward as a people.
 This settlement provides opportunities for our generation and for generations to come.

-Our latest Maniapoto Deed of Settlement information booklet is available to read here.
+A copy of the initialled Deed of Settlement is available here.

-Our Treaty Settlement booklet, developed and distributed in 2017 below provides an overview of the treaty settlement process and can be viewed here.
+Our Treaty Settlement booklet, developed and distributed in 2017, provides an overview of the treaty settlement process and can be viewed here.